Between earth, sky and water

 (Archives des Sœurs Grises de Montréal, Olivier, Sœur Suzanne.
 Historique de Châteauguay, mai 2003, 138 pages.)

-The Soeurs Grises de Montréal were kind enough to share another very interesting document: the story of Soeur McMullen's trip to Châteauguay, wrote in 1838 throughout the rebellion!
+The Gray Nuns of Montreal were also kind enough to share another very interesting historical document, that of the story of Sister McMullen's trip to Châteauguay, written in 1838 during the rebellion!

 Have a pleasant reading!